Saludos Amigos: Aquarela do Brasil

-Aquarela do Brasil (Portuguese for "Watercolor of Brazil"), the finale of the film, involves a brand-new character, José Carioca from Rio de Janeiro, Brazil, showing Donald Duck around South America, having a drink of cachaça with him and introducing him to the samba (to the tunes of "Aquarela do Brasil" and "Tico-Tico no Fubá").
+Aquarela do Brasil (Portuguese for "Watercolor of Brazil"), the finale of the film, views Disney artists creating pictures that magically turn into different pictures.
+One of them is a flower, which turns into Donald Duck after a bee goes into his mouth.
+When the bee flies out of his mouth, Donald sees a paint brush creating a brand-new character, José Carioca from Rio de Janeiro, Brazil, who shows Donald Duck around South America, lets him have a drink of cachaça with him, which is so spicy for Donald that he starts hiccuping, and introduces him to the samba (complete with the songs "Aquarela do Brasil" and "Tico-Tico no Fubá").
+After that, the film ends.

 Cast and characters

+The voice cast was all uncredited, as was the practice at the time for many animated films.